Volmarg/job-searcher/README.md

 <hr>

 <p align="justify">
-    First of all this is rewritten version of older project ( first attempt to create something with framework - code was ugly, unmaintinable, unreusable - general mess created before I learned how to maintain and create pretty codebase).
+    First of all this is rewritten version of older project (it was first attempt to create something with framework - code was ugly, unmaintinable, unreusable - general mess created before I learned how to maintain and create pretty codebase).
 </p>

 <p align="justify">